nhattran998/better-proxy/README.md

 - Bundle to a binary -> Run anywhere - Localhost, VPS, Docker, Cloudflare Workers
 - Support Dockerfile, can deploy to any container runtime

-9. Support customize hooks
+9. Support custom hooks

-We build an internal hook lifecycle allowing you customize the bahavior of proxies, something like a middleware to intercept requests/responses
+We build an internal hook lifecycle allowing you to customize the behavior of proxies, something like a middleware to intercept requests/responses

 10. Support knowledge base

-Using Vector Stores to store and retrieve knowledge base data from your own/team knowledge base No need duplicate knowledge base data across multiple agents/members/tools
+Using Vector Stores to store and retrieve knowledge base data from your own/team knowledge base No need to duplicate knowledge base data across multiple agents/members/tools

 ## API Designs